Persona 2: Eternal Punishment: Legacy

 Eternal Punishment was enough of a success to reestablish the Persona franchise's minor presence in the West.
 The next title in the Persona series, Persona 3 for the PlayStation 2, was released in 2006; unlike Eternal Punishment, it was released with the Shin Megami Tensei franchise moniker in all non-Japan regions, a branding that would continue for the Persona series until Persona 5 in 2017.
 The game, along with Innocent Sin, received a spin-off manga titled Persona: Tsumi to Batsu (ペルソナ 罪と罰), featuring new characters from Seven Sisters.
 Its 2011 reprint featured new content connecting the manga to Innocent Sin.
 In 2009, Atlus and Bbmf developed and published a mobile version of the game titled Persona 2: Eternal Punishment – Infinity Mask (ペルソナ2 罰 インフィニティマスク, Perusona Tsū: Batsu Infiniti Masuku).
 Similar to the mobile port of Innocent Sin, it incorporates the gameplay functions of the console version while tailoring them to a mobile device.
-Maya Amano and Lisa Silverman were later featured in an internal tech demo for the graphics engine used in Shin Megami Tensei: Nocturne.
+The protagonist Maya Amano and Lisa Silverman were later featured in an internal tech demo for the graphics engine used in Shin Megami Tensei: Nocturne.